The Drill for Breaking News

 A "newsbreak", or "Urgent", or "Rush" or "Cover", is a short breaking news story that usually follows an Alert and is filed at “Priority 2”.
 Following the Alert or series of Alerts, the Newsbreak puts the facts into context and makes them meaningful.
 Stories sent “Priority 2” must have the word URGENT in brackets after the slug in the slug field.

-A BRIEF is an automated series of bullet points to cover a series of news alerts by repeating them verbatim.
-They are meant to ensure customers who cannot receive alerts get our key headlines.
+A BRIEF saves time and ensures customers who cannot receive alerts get our key headlines.
+The Brief repeats the alerts verbatim in bullet point format.
+A brief can have more than five bullet points.
+Briefs do not carry locations in datelines.
 Ensure the BRIEF headline carries the key news headline, and include in the BRIEF where possible, a link to the source document through either a USN or URL link.
 List the link as a separate bullet added to the end.

-However a BRIEF does not meet the needs of Eikon Top News pages, reuters.com or media clients, so on top company earnings you may need to file an Urgent to the desk after the BRIEF on a new USN or at least a quick spot story.
-If you are developing the story further, you will need to file an Update as usual after the Urgent on another new USN.)
+However a BRIEF does not meet the needs of Eikon Top News pages, reuters.com or media clients, so on top company earnings you need to file an Urgent after the BRIEF on a new USN.
+If you are developing the story further, you will need to file an Update as usual. )

 In Lynx Editor, this is achieved by filing the alert by choosing the “publish and Newsbreak” option from the “Publish” menu.
 Alternatively, select the alert in a Lynx Editor Publish basket and click on “Add Chained” at the top.
 This creates a dialog box that will allow you to add further alerts or a Newsbreak, all with the same USN.